Cluno1/Rhythm-Chorus/wiki/Audio-Formats.md

 Rhythm identifies the **actual codec** inside, not just the container.

+### Matroska Audio (.mka)
+Rhythm does not support Matroska Audio (`.mka`) files.
+Although ExoPlayer can play audio streams from Matroska container (`.mkv`) files when parsed as video streams, the dedicated `.mka` audio-only container is not registered for local media scanning.
+To play these files, we recommend extracting the underlying audio streams into standard FLAC, M4A, or MP3 containers.

 ### Hardware Dependencies
 - **Dolby/DTS**: Requires device-specific hardware decoders
 - **Sample Rate**: Limited by Android AudioTrack (typically 192kHz max)